Home

 Peabody’s commitment to delivering new homes in the London Borough of Islington

-Peabody Trust gave an informative presentation to residents at our Community Voices – Lived Experience Peer Event on 29th May 2025, alongside their Islington partners, Help On Your Doorstep and Islington Giving.
+Peabody Trust gave an informative presentation and also addressed residents' concerns at our Community Voices – Lived Experience Peer Event on 29th May 2025, which was attended by around 250 residents from various boroughs.
+Peabody's Islington partners, Help On Your Doorstep and Islington Giving also joined them.
+The event was highly successful.
 The Peabody Holloway Park Housing Development offers a unique opportunity to build a thriving new neighbourhood on a 10-acre site in central London.
 Islington Council granted planning permission in 2022 for the redevelopment of Holloway Prison into 985 new homes (60% being affordable), a public park, an onsite classroom and skills hub, a Women’s Building, and new shops and workspaces along Parkhurst Road.
 In addition to new homes, the development supports training and creates new job opportunities, promoting the growth of the surrounding area and local community.
 This is a significant housing development in Islington in over 30 years.
 See website: https://www.peabody.org.uk/your-community/regeneration/holloway-park/

 Get Involved